slevisp/spresso_assignment/README.md

+# Todo list
+- table sortable
+- optimise - implement debounce function for onSearch callback function
+- bug - fix checked state messed up once page changed

+# Explan for the data set
+Currently data source only 5 items inside, the page size was set to 2, and page size can be modified in table.tsx.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.